FOUR FRIENDS, FOUR DAYS, INTENSE FUN IN THE SMOKY MOUNTAINS

 Paddling the Upper Section of the Pigeon River, which boasts Class III and IV rapids with Big Creek Expeditions, gave the adventurers another memorable thrill.
 The six-mile trip boasts ten Class III rapids and three Class IV rapids for a challenging adrenaline rush.
 “I’d done a lot of whitewater rafting before,” says Kuhn.
 “I was surprised by how enjoyable this trip was—expect to get real wet and have a lot of fun.
 I really enjoyed the guide, who had a lot of experience and so I felt pretty confident.”

-Between physical challenges, the friends stopped at Thunder Road Distillery for a tour and tasting of what Collum describes as “fantastic moonshine,” in dozens of flavors.
+Between physical challenges, the friends stopped at Old Tennessee Distillery for a tour and tasting of what Collum describes as “fantastic moonshine,” in dozens of flavors.
 “It was cool to learn about the process of how moonshine is made,” says Moshier.
 “We had a great guide.”
 Tours and tastings are free at the award-winning distillery, which produces an assortment of corn whiskey, rum, rye, flavored moonshine, vodka and limited-edition bourbon.